Annapurna Base Camp Trek – Ultimate Himalayan Adventure

 This keeps everything tight, professional, and avoids repetition.

-🟢 Customize → Create your personalized Annapurna adventure
+Customize Your Trek Create your personalized Annapurna adventure

 Trip Includes

-- ✓ • All ground transportation as per itinerary (Kathmandu ⇄ Pokhara by tourist bus; other transfers by private vehicle)
+• All ground transportation as per the itinerary: Kathmandu ⇄ Pokhara by tourist bus, and other transfers by private vehicle, including Pokhara ⇄ Nayapul and Jhinu ⇄ Pokhara.

-- ✓ • All meals during trekking period (breakfast, lunch, dinner) with tea or coffee served with every meal
+• All meals during the trek (breakfast, lunch, and dinner), with tea or coffee served with every meal.

-- ✓ • Seasonal fresh fruits served with breakfast and after dinner during the trek
+• Seasonal fresh fruits served with breakfast and after dinner, plus energy bars provided each morning before trekking.

-- ✓ • Kathmandu sightseeing by private vehicle, including monument and temple entry fees
+• Full-day Kathmandu sightseeing by private vehicle, including all monument and temple entry fees, with a professional English-speaking guide.

-- ✓ • All required trekking permits and paperwork (ACAP, TIMS, and related permits)
+• All required trekking permits and paperwork (ACAP, TIMS, and other permits).

-- ✓ • Farewell dinner with traditional cultural performance in Kathmandu
+• Farewell dinner in Kathmandu with a traditional cultural performance.

 Trip Excludes

-- ✕ • Lunch and dinner in Kathmandu and Pokhara (outside included itinerary)
+• Lunch and dinner in Kathmandu and Pokhara, except the farewell dinner.

-- ✕ • Bottled water, alcoholic beverages, extra snacks, and sweets
+• Bottled water, alcoholic beverages, snacks, and sweets.

-- ✕ • Additional hotel nights in Kathmandu or Pokhara due to early arrival or late departure
+• Additional hotel nights due to early arrival or late departure.

 Trip Gallery